Queen of Wands

 Queen Hatshepsut

-Queen Hatshepsut is considered by many to be the first great woman leader that we know of, ruling the largest superpower of the time (Egypt, around 1450BC) and doing it better than pretty much anyone before or after her, assuming we consider massive increases in trade, art and knowledge as the hallmarks of a great leader (as opposed to conquest via constant war).
-Her time was noted for increased trade and prosperity and an increase in the building of great works.
+Queen Hatshepsut is considered by many to be the first great female leader in recorded history.
+She ruled the largest superpower of the time (Egypt, circa 1450 BCE), arguably doing it better than anyone before or after her.
+This is certainly true if we consider massive increases in trade, art, and knowledge to be the hallmarks of a great leader (as opposed to conquest via constant war).
+Her reign was noted for unprecedented prosperity and the construction of great monuments.

 She is the epitome of the strong woman.
 A leader with high ideas, diplomacy and mental strength, but also with female intuition and the strength to achieve goals irrespective of any bad hand dealt to her.